Should Greenstone Gold Mine Increase Air Emissions Near Geraldton?

 What Could Change

-If approved, the mine could extract up to 78 million tonnes of rock per year and process 34,000 tonnes of ore daily.
-That's a significant increase in operations.
-The approval would include limits on emissions, but those limits would eventually expire and need renewal.
+If approved, the mine could extract up to 78 million tonnes of rock per year and process 34,000 tonnes daily.
+That's a major increase in operations.
+New emission limits would be set, but the approval includes "limited operational flexibility"—meaning some modifications can happen without further public review.

 Key Issues